ChordPro/chordpro/docs/content/ChordPro-Configuration-Presets.md

 [![style_nashville.png](images/style_nashville.png)](images/style_nashville.pdf)

+This style only sets the font for the chords, so it can be used in combination with other styles.

 ### Roman
 A special style for songs that use Roman numbering notation.

 [![style_roman.png](images/style_roman.png)](images/style_roman.pdf)

+This style only sets the font for the chords, so it can be used in combination with other styles.

 ### Ukulele
 This preset adds 4-chord tuning and ukulele chords.